*daily rates in Vitoria Airport based on a 1 day rental (24hr period) and for guidance purposes only.

-The airport has been voted the worst in Brazil for appearance and general standards with only superficial work being done on the airport since its opening over fifty years ago.
-Work was expected to commence on building a new terminal six years ago and despite the ground works being laid, financial difficulties have meant that the expected completion date has been put back until 2012 although there is still no sign of work commencing at the airport.
+The airport was voted in the past the worst in Brazil for appearance and general standards with only superficial work being done on the airport since its opening over fifty years ago.
+Work commenced on building a new terminal in 2005 and despite the ground works being laid, financial difficulties have meant that the completion date was not until April 2018

 What Should I Expect When I Arrive?

 Despite its reputation, the airport has reasonable facilities, certainly enough for the traveller just passing through on the way to their destination.
 If you need cash, there’s a cash machine, assistance can be obtained from the airport help desk and there are a number of travel agencies – one interestingly called the Strange Travel Agency - should you wish to book excursions or hotels.
 Car hire is available at the airport from any of the company desks and if you’re taking public transport into the city, find out which route you’ll need from the travel agencies or information desk.